 The Seychelles is an archipelago of more than 115 islands, with only four inhabited by the country’s population.
-The rest are either conservation sites or hotels with public access available.
 Amid the vast blue expanses of this Indian Ocean nation, Parley Seychelles works to clean up, educate and inspire in locations ranging from La Digue and Félicité to the capital on Mahé.

 “As an island nation whose territory